Competition for pollination

 Biol 599: Senior Seminar

-I have been working with the Spartanburg Trees Coalition to work toward the eradication of kudzu in a natural area on the USC Upstate Campus.
+I have worked with the Spartanburg Trees Coalition to work toward the eradication of kudzu in a natural area on the USC Upstate Campus.
 Information about the kudzu control work of the Trees Coaltion is linked here

 I serve on or have recently served on various departmental and university committees and the Faculty Senate.